 He is, however, most renowned for his rants.
 He can go on and on about how terrible a movie is with an uncanny verbal virtuosity and a Motor Mouth to give Yahtzee a run for his money.
 His fanbase has coined the term "Kermodian" for a particularly vicious rant.

 Kermode maintains a video blog called Kermode Uncut, in which he discusses film in general.
 He occasionally sits down to react on comments made on his blog, and he is fair minded enough to quote his detractors as well as his fans.

-He has also written a memoir, entitled It's Only A Movie (from the poster tag line from The Last House on the Left).
-Which he followed up later with The Good, the Bad and the Multiplex, which examines the state of the modern film experience and explains how things have got so bad, and Hatchet Job, which assesses the role of today's film critic in a world where anyone can be a critic.
+He has also written a memoir entitled It's Only A Movie (from the poster tagline of The Last House on the Left), following it up later with The Good, the Bad and the Multiplex, which examines the state of the modern film experience and explains how the current state of the industry came to be.
+His third book, Hatchet Job, assesses the role of today's film critic in a world where anyone can be a critic.

 In unrelated news, he also plays the double bass in a skiffle band called The Dodge Brothers.
 He discusses his love of music in his latest book, How Does It Feel?: A Life of Musical Misadventures.

 Tropes associated with Mark Kermode:

 - The only laugh Mark got from Borat was the opening Running of the Jew sequence, which he found "audacious" and "extraordinary" in the way of some of Jerry Sadowitz's material.